shenjiangchun/StaticCodeCallChainParser/README.md

 # StaticCodeCallChainParser
- 132/1000  拼音 A static code repository parsing project that generates method call chains and tables to assist in analyzing dependencies and as input to the AI knowledge base.
+A static code repository parsing project that generates method call chains and tables to assist in analyzing dependencies and as input to the AI knowledge base.
+Scan the uri in the project code repository and (Interface injection/beanmap obtaining bean injection/proxy) Obtains the method call chain.
+(Currently, automatic mapping rpc invoking and mq invoking internal methods cannot be performed.) to generate graph nodes and add them to the table.